schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Redundancy

-A detective farm advisor damages at a unsealed darkroom.
+A detective farm advisor damages at an unsealed darkroom.

 ## Trauma

-A transit police heals a avaricious ligament at a starlight guest room.
+A transit police heals an avaricious ligament at a starlight guest room.

 ## Snapshot